Curious to know about popular cat breeds that start with B?

 Check out the table below for a quick look, then read on for in-depth details about the most popular breeds.

 Most Popular Cat Breeds That Start With B

 Cat breeds that start with B are quite popular.

 I guess it’s because of the powerful sound of the letter “B,” or the fact that names associated with wealth or sharing one’s wisdom (Being, Billionaire, Brain) all start with the letter.

-Whichever the case, let’s look at some of the most popular cat breeds starting with B, their origin, traits, and their health issues (if any).
+Whichever the case, let’s look at some of the most popular cat breeds, starting with B, their origin, traits, and health issues (if any).

 The Bengal cat originated in the USA when Jean Mill attempted a cross between a domestic cat (black Californian Tomcat) and an Asian Leopard Cat (a wild cat).

 The name “Bengal” is derived from the Asian Leopard Cat’s botanical name, Felis Bengalensis.

 The aim was to come up with a domestic cat that resembled a wild cat.